 All staff and young people at Stourport High School and VIth Form College are safe and thriving; working within an environment where safeguarding is everybody’s business and intervention and support is timely and right for individuals and families.
-Our Values:

 An environment where our young people feel secure, are encouraged to talk and are listened to when they have a worry or concern.